Stochastic quantization of an Abelian gauge theory: Discrete regularity structure theory

 One can also build a structure group $\CG$ acting on $\CT$ as done in \cite{Regularity} in such a way that the operation $\CI$ satisfies $\CI \Gamma \tau - \Gamma \CI \tau \in \poly{\CT}$ for every $\tau \in \CT$ and $\Gamma \in \CG$, and $\Gamma(\tau\bar\tau)=(\Gamma\tau )(\Gamma \bar\tau )$ for every $\Gamma \in \CG$ and $\tau,\bar\tau\in\CT$ with $\tau\bar\tau\in\CT$, and $\CG$ acts on $\poly{\CT}$ by translations.

-A problem with this regularity structure $\ST = (\CT, \CG)$ is that $\Xi_{\xi_j}$, $\Xi_{\zeta_j}$ and the elements of homogeneities $-1-2\bar\kappa$ will not be realized by our model as processes which are continuous in time.
+A problem with this regularity structure $\ST = (\CT, \CG)$ is that $\Xi_{\xi_j}$, $\Xi_{\zeta_j}$ and the elements in \eqref{e:homo1-2kappa} will not be realized by our model as processes which are continuous in time.
 To circumvent this problem we actually work with a smaller regularity structure $\hat \ST\subset \ST $ as in \cite[Section~3.2]{hairer2015discrete}.
-Instead of generating the regularity structure from $\Xi_{\xi_j} \in \CV_{B_j}$ and $\Xi_{\zeta_j} \in \CV_{\Psi_j}$ and the abstract polynomials in these sets, we actually define a set of generating elements $\CF^{gen} $ which consists of the abstract polynomials and the following symbols \begin{equ} \<Izetaj> ,\quad \<I-Bjd-pm-jPsik>, \quad \<Ixij>, \quad \<I-PsikdPsil> , \end{equ} for $j,k,\ell\in\{1,2\}$ where in the last symbol $k\neq \ell$.
-We then define the set $\hat \CF$ as the subset of $\CF$ generated by $\CF^{gen} $ via \eqref{e:buildUUV} and \eqref{e:buildUUV-I}.
-The advantage of this manipulation is that $\Xi_{\xi_j}, \Xi_{\zeta_j}$ and $ \<PsikdPsil>, \<Bd-pm-Psi>$ are not included in $\hat\CF$.
+Instead of generating the regularity structure from $\Xi_{\xi_j} \in \CV_{B_j}$ and $\Xi_{\zeta_j} \in \CV_{\Psi_j}$ and the abstract polynomials in these sets, we actually define a set of generating elements $\CF^{gen} $ which consists of the abstract polynomials and the following symbols \begin{equ} \<Izetaj> ,\quad \<I-BdPsi> ,\quad \<I(d-kBP)> , \quad \<Ixij>, \quad \<I-PsikdPsil> , \end{equ} for $j,k,\ell\in\{1,2\}$ where in the last symbol $k\neq \ell$.
+We then define the set $\hat \CF$ as the subset of $\CF$ generated by $\CF^{gen} $ via the aforementioned procedure.
+The advantage of this manipulation is that $\Xi_{\xi_j}, \Xi_{\zeta_j}$ and elements \eqref{e:homo1-2kappa} are not included in $\hat\CF$.
 These elements could not be realized as processes continuous in time if they were included in our regularity structure.
 The symbols $ \<Izetaj>$ and $ \<Ixij>$ have homogeneity $-\bar\kappa $ and the other symbols have homogeneity $1-2\bar\kappa$.

 We then define the {\it truncated} regularity structure $\hat{\ST} = (\hat\CT, \CG)$ with $\hat\CT \eqdef \mbox{span}\{\tau \in \hat{\CF}\,:\, |\tau| \le r\} \subset \CT$, which is closed under $\CG$ \cite[Remark~3.5]{hairer2015discrete}.